feima1024/PINN-for-HRTF-upsampling/README.md

 This is the source code for paper

-"Spatial Upsampling of Head-Related Transfer Functions Using a Physics-Informed Neural Network"
+"Spatial Upsampling of Head-Related Transfer Functions Using a Physics-Informed Neural Network" which is also attached here as a PDF file.

 Sec.
 V, the interpolation experiment